jamcha-aa/init/README.md

 - migemo (and cmigemo)
 - org-license
 - twittering-mode
+- yasnippet
 - yatex
 - xah-lookup
 - emms (comment out on Windows)
 - mew (comment out on Windows)
 - navi2ch (comment out on Windows)
+- likemc enables dired to behave as a two panel file manager (e.g., [mc](https://github.com/MidnightCommander/mc))
 - mewconf and org-feed are my personal settings of e-mail and RSS.

 This init.el works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
 Emacs replaces heavy web applications to light-weight elisp packages (e.g., firefox to eww, gmail to mew, etc).

 I know emacs is a powerful programming environment.
 But so far I use emacs as a powerful word processor.
-Therefore I have excluded programming support packages (e.g., yasnippet) from my settings.
+Therefore I have excluded some popular programming support packages (e.g., auto-complete) from my settings.

 #### Usage
 - Put init.el, environment, elisp into the .emacs.d.